kuyugama/fundi/README.md

 ### Utilities

-- `fastdi.order` - returns order in which dependencies will be resolved
+- `fundi.order` - returns order in which dependencies will be resolved
-- `fastdi.tree` - returns dependency resolving tree
+- `fundi.tree` - returns dependency resolving tree